Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Data in, story out

-They're exceptional at two things only.
+They're great at two things only.

-They aggregate data.
+They gather the raw data.

 The data is your raw expertise.

-Bloom had a messy truth: put yourself out there more, and more luck finds you.
+He'd noticed something: put yourself out there more, and more luck finds you.

 🚗 The steps